kitschpatrol/yanki-obsidian/readme.md

 }
 ```

-### Can I add other properties?

-Yes, frontmatter is fine, as long as it's valid YAML.
-Yanki just ignores all of it except for the `tags` and `noteId` fields.

 ### What happens if I duplicate a note that has a `noteId`?

 Yanki will try to preserve the `noteId` of the note that matches what's been synced to Anki in the past, and will create new `noteId`s for the remaining duplicates.
-But this is a bit risky and not super-recommended.
+But this is a bit risky due to the limits of the content-matching algorithm, and is therefore not recommended.

+### Can I add other properties?

+Yes, add all the properties / markdown frontmatter you'd like, as long as it's valid YAML.
+Yanki will preserve and ignore all of it except for the `tags` and `noteId` fields.

+### Can I sync my entire Obsidian vault to Anki?

+Yes.
+Specify `/` as your watched folder path to sync an entire vault.
+In this case, Yanki will use the name of your vault's containing folder as the top-level deck name in Anki.

 ### If I use the [folder notes](https://github.com/LostPaul/obsidian-folder-notes) plugin, will my folder notes become Anki notes?

-The Yanki Plugin has a [settings option](#ignore-folder-notes) to ignore folder notes.
-It's enabled by default.
+No. The Yanki plugin has a [settings option](#ignore-folder-notes) to ignore folder notes, which is enabled by default.

 ### I've installed Anki-Connect, but am still getting connection errors